Experimental Validation of Provably Covert Communication Using Software-Defined Radio: Experiment Implementation

 \subsection{System Configuration}

-We perform our experiments on ORBIT, an open-access radio grid testbed \cite{raychaudhuri05orbit}.
+We perform our experiments on COSMOS (formerly ORBIT), an open-access radio grid testbed \cite{raychaudhuri05orbit, orbit_grid}.
 Our system is depicted in Fig.~\ref{fig:detailed_schematic}.
-We connect four Ettus universal software radio peripheral (USRP) X310 SDRs fitted with UBX 160 -- corresponding to transmitter Alice, receiver Bob, adversary Willie, and an AWGN generator -- into a shared-medium RF star network topology via coaxial cables.
-This isolates our experiment from others on ORBIT, enables control over the environment, and allows repeatability.
+We connect four Ettus universal software radio peripheral (USRP) X310 SDRs, each fitted with a UBX 160 -- corresponding to transmitter Alice, receiver Bob, adversary Willie, and an AWGN generator -- into a shared-medium RF star network via coaxial cables.
+This isolates our experiment from others on COSMOS, enables control over the environment, and allows repeatability.
 We defer a wireless experiment with an organic noise source to future work.
-The radios are positioned so that Bob and Willie experience approximately equal attenuation from both the AWGN generator and Alice, corresponding to an adverse scenario of Willie being close to Bob.
+Our radios are not power-calibrated.
+Therefore, we report measurements of signal amplitude and power in arbitrary units, respectively denoted as a.a.u.~and a.p.u.
+The radios are positioned so that Bob and Willie experience approximately equal attenuation from both the AWGN generator and Alice, corresponding to an adverse scenario in which Willie is close to Bob.
 We utilize a single 12.5 MHz channel centered at $f_c=915$ MHz.
+Both the transmitting (Alice and noise generator) and receiving (Bob and Willie) radios are offset-tuned by 25 MHz.

-Each radio has a dedicated enhanced small form-factor pluggable (SFP+) cable connecting it to a high-bandwidth router, and the router to a dedicated control node on the ORBIT grid \cite{orbit_grid}.
-SFP+ ports operate in 10 Gbps mode to support the maximum transmission unit (MTU) size of 8 kB.
-This prevents packet drops from the internal radio buffer overflow during an experiment.
-We note that even a single packet drop causes catastrophic misalignment of the covert symbols within the transmission, rendering useless an entire experimental trial.
-ORBIT provides a network \cite{orbit_grid} connecting the control nodes to network attached storage (NAS) and to other nodes forming a compute cluster for processing the collected data.
+Each radio has a dedicated enhanced small form-factor pluggable (SFP+) cable connecting it to a high-bandwidth router, and the router to a dedicated control node on the COSMOS grid \cite{orbit_grid}.
+SFP+ ports operate at 10 Gbps to support a maximum transmission unit (MTU) of 8 kB.
+This prevents packet drops due to an internal radio buffer overflow during an experiment.
+We note that even a single packet drop can cause catastrophic misalignment of the covert symbols during transmission, rendering an entire experimental trial useless.
+COSMOS provides a network \cite{orbit_grid} connecting the control nodes to network attached storage (NAS) and to other nodes forming a compute cluster for processing the collected data.